coolsnady/hcGUI/README.md

 When running a release version, there are a few options available.

-To see additional debug information (including the output of hxd and dcrwallet) run:
+To see additional debug information (including the output of hcd and hcwallet) run:

 ```
-decrediton --debug
+hcGUI --debug
 ```

-To pass additional arguements to dcrwallet (such as to increase the logging level run:
+To pass additional arguments to hcwallet (such as to increase the logging level run:

 ```
-decrediton --extrawalletargs='-d=debug'
+hcGUI --extrawalletargs='-d=debug'
 ```

 ## Developing